-Port Everglades is undergoing monumental capital improvements to more effiiciently handle increasing amounts of international cargo, and to provide cruise guests with a first-class cruise vacation experience.
+Port Everglades is undergoing monumental capital improvements to more efficiently handle increasing amounts of international cargo, and to provide cruise guests with a first-class cruise vacation experience.
 Construction accounts for 9,000 immediate jobs and will result in 7,000 new permanent jobs locally and 135,000 new jobs statewide.

 Construction is administered by the Broward County Public Works Department through Seaport Engineering and Construction Division.
-For information about competitive bidding on upcoming construction projects, visit the Broward County Purchasing website.
+For information about competitive bidding on upcoming construction projects, visit the Broward County Purchasing Division website.

 The Southport Turning Notch extension project will lengthen the existing deep-water turn-around area for cargo ships from 900 feet to 2,400 feet at the existing depth of 42 feet, which will allow for five new cargo berths.
-A critical part of the Southport Turning Notch extension includes replacing 8.7 acres of an existing mangrove conservation easement with a 16.5-acre upland enhancement of approximately 70,000 new mangroves, plants and seeds as well as completing a number of environmental improvements in West Lake Park.
+A critical part of the Southport Turning Notch extension includes replacing 8.7 acres of an existing mangrove conservation easement with a 16.5-acre upland enhancement of approximately 70,000 new mangroves, plants and seeds as well as completing a number of environmental improvements in nearby West Lake Park.

 Port officials worked closely with port users, the environmental community and the Florida Department of Environmental Protection (FDEP) to develop the plan for the new mangrove habitat.
 Broward County, which governs Port Everglades, executed an agreement with FDEP on September 10, 2010, that details the steps required to facilitate the release of the existing 8.7 acres of mangrove conservation area.
 The agreement speaks specifically to an expedited permitting process with FDEP and is the critical path to maintaining the estimated timeline for this project.
-The project is currently in the design and permitting phase and construction is scheduled for completion in 2017.Status: The consultant team, Derose, has been retained to design the mangrove enhancement area and related storm water drainage.
-Project permitting is underway.
-Bergeron Land Development, Inc. has been selected to construct the enhancement area.
-The pre-construction and plant growing contract is expected to be finalized in May 2013
+The project is currently in the design and permitting phase and construction is scheduled for completion in 2017.

-Port Everglades is continuing to work with the U.S. Army Corps of Engineers to deepen and widen the Port's navigational channels from 42 feet to 50 feet.
-The Project calls for deepening and widening the Outer Entrance Channel from an existing 45-foot project depth over a 500-foot channel width to a 57-foot depth with an 800-foot channel width, deepening the Inner Entrance Channel and Main Turning Basin from 42 feet to 50 feet, and widening the channels within the Port to increase the margin of safety for ships transiting to berth.
-The total cost is estimated to be $320 million, including a $131 million investment by the Port.
-A preliminary benefit/cost analysis by the U.S. Army Corps of Engineers determined that there will be a $1.56 return for every dollar invested.
-Widening and deepening the channel at Port Everglades is projected to create 5,862 construction jobs in the near term and 1,491 regional jobs by the year 2027.Status: The U.S. Army Corps of Engineers has release the draft environmental and feasibility studiy.
-The public comment period will run through August 13, 2013.
+Port Everglades is continuing to work with the U.S. Army Corps of Engineers to deepen and widen the Port's navigational channels from 42 feet to 48 feet (with a 2-foot overdredge allowance).
+The Project calls for deepening and widening the Outer Entrance Channel from an existing 45-foot project depth over a 500-foot channel width to a 55-foot depth with an 800-foot channel width, deepening the Inner Entrance Channel and Main Turning Basin from 42 feet to 48 feet, and widening the channels within the Port to increase the margin of safety for ships transiting to berth.
+The total cost is estimated cost (as of July 2013) to be $374 million, including a $184 million investment by the Port.
+No local taxes are to be used.
+Widening and deepening the channel at Port Everglades is projected to create 4,789 construction jobs in the near term and 1,491 regional jobs by the year 2027.

 | || |